Stein Latent Optimization for Generative Adversarial Networks: Experiments

-We compared the unsupervised conditional generation performance of Wasserstein GANs (WGAN) \cite{wgan}, InfoGAN \cite{infogan}, DeLiGAN \cite{deligan}, ClusterGAN \cite{clustergan}, CD-GAN \cite{cdgan}, and the proposed method (SLOGAN).
-Following \citet{clustergan}, we used k-means clustering on the encoder outputs of the test data to calculate ARI and NMI.
-WGAN and DeLiGAN have no encoder network, so the pre-activation of the penultimate layer of the discriminator was used to measure the clustering metrics.
-For a fair comparison, we also compared a DeLiGAN with an encoder network (referred to as DeLiGAN+).
-We cannot measure ICFID of WGAN because it cannot perform unsupervised conditional generation.
+We compared SLOGAN with InfoGAN \citep{infogan}, DeLiGAN \citep{deligan}, ClusterGAN \citep{clustergan}, Self-conditioned GAN (SCGAN) \citep{scgan}, CD-GAN \citep{cdgan}, and PGMGAN \citep{pgmgan}.
+Following \citet{clustergan}, we used k-means clustering on the encoder outputs of the test data to calculate NMI.
+DeLiGAN has no encoder network; hence the pre-activation of the penultimate layer of $D$ was used for the clustering metrics.
+For a fair comparison, we also compared DeLiGAN with an encoder network (referred to as DeLiGAN+).
 The same network architecture and hyperparameters (e.g., learning rate) were used across all methods for comparison.
-Detailed description of experiments and DeLiGAN+ are presented in Appendices \ref{sec:implementation_details_apndx} and \ref{sec:deligan+_apndx}, respectively.
+Details of the experiments and DeLiGAN+ are presented in Appendices \ref{sec:implementation_details_apndx} and \ref{sec:deligan+_apndx}, respectively.

-\paragraph{Balanced attributes} Table \ref{tab:balance} shows the model performances on datasets with balanced attributes.
-In the MNIST dataset, most methods show comparable or improved FID compared with WGAN.
-However, in the FMNIST and CIFAR datasets, InfoGAN, DeLiGAN, and DeLiGAN+ significantly compromise the sample quality.
-However, SLOGAN consistently outperforms other unsupervised conditional GANs across all datasets and evaluation metrics.
-Generated samples from each latent component of SLOGAN on balanced attributes can be found in Appendix \ref{sec:generated_images_apndx}.